guildai/_guild-legacy/docs/src/faq.md

 In particular Guild is helpful when you have any of these goals:

-- [Standarize](/user-guide/projects/) your TensorFlow projects to
+- [Standardize](/user-guide/projects/) your TensorFlow projects to
   simplify how you and
   others [work with them](/user-guide/model-operations/)
 - Collect and [visualize](/user-guide/guild-view/) detailed data on model performance to inform operational and system decisions, as well as make model improvements
-- Automatically preseve the results of every training experiment
+- Automatically preserve the results of every training experiment
 - [Run your trained models](/user-guide/guild-serve/) on your own infrastructure, AWS, or other hosted GPU environments